Motivesoft/mcd/README.md

 1. Syntactically, the utility will work like `cd` but of course you change that that by copying this code and making you own version
 1. Built executables will be provided as a GitHub Release
 1. The best usage is to put the appropriate executable into a utilities folder that is on your command prompt path so that you can run it just as simply as you can use the built in `cd` and `md` commands.

+# Information
+Displays the name of or changes the current directory.
+If the directory doesn't exist, it is created.

+`MCD [/D] [drive:][path]`<br>
+`MCD [..]`

+  ..
+Specifies that you want to change to the parent directory.

+Type `MCD drive:` to display the current directory in the specified drive.
+Type `MCD` without parameters to display the current drive and directory.

+Use the `/D` switch to change current drive in addition to changing current directory for a drive.

+`MCD` does not treat spaces as delimiters, so it is possible to create and change into a subdirectory name that contains a space without surrounding the name with quotes.
+For example:

+`MCD \winnt\profiles\username\programs\start menu`

+is the same as:

+`MCD "\winnt\profiles\username\programs\start menu"`

+Multiple adjacent spaces will be condensed down to one, which is not precisely the same behaviour as `CD` with extensions enabled, but close enough for most uses.
+For multiple adjecent spaces, surround the path with quotes.